The Flow State: The Secret to Productivity

 It was in the running route that I took every day.

-You know the feeling: you’re struggling for the first mile or so, but then you hit a moment—a moment where everything else melts away.
+You know the feeling: you’re struggling for the first mile or so, but then you hit a moment—a moment where everything else fades to the background.
 You’re completely present and aware of everything you are doing at that moment, from the rhythm of your breathing to the pounding of the pavement under your feet.

 It was in the essays I was writing, when I entered that moment of deep focus.